Overview

 • Layer 2 Settlement: Base layer for Arbitrum, Optimism, Base, zkSync, and 50+ L2 rollups

 • Institutional Finance & RWA Settlement: ETH spot ETFs (launched July 2024), tokenized assets ($11B+ in onchain Treasuries, $2.8B private credit), BlackRock's BUIDL fund.
-Ethereum is the primary settlement layer for real-world assets — BUIDL, OUSG, and JAAA all settle on Ethereum or Ethereum L2s.
-The $280B+ stablecoin base (majority Ethereum-native) creates structural pull for higher-yield RWAs onchain.
+Ethereum is the primary settlement layer for real-world assets, BUIDL, OUSG, and JAAA all settle on Ethereum or Ethereum L2s.
+The $319B+ global stablecoin base (majority Ethereum-native, ~$166B on Ethereum mainnet) creates structural pull for higher-yield RWAs onchain.

 • NFTs & Gaming: OpenSea, Blur, and major gaming ecosystems